2011 Tucson mayoral election: Background

-Because elections in Tucson are partisan in nature, party primaries were held on August 30, 2011.
+Because elections in Tucson are partisan, party primaries were held on August 30, 2011.

 Current Republican Mayor Bob Walkup did not run for re-election to a third term.
 Traditionally, Tucson is a Democratic stronghold with its position as a university town and its large Hispanic American population (41.6% of the city's population according to the 2010 Census).
 Thus, a change of party control of the mayoralty was seen as a strong possibility.

 For the first time in Tucson, all of the elections (mayor and city council) were conducted via mail, due to a decision by the city council in April.

 Nominations

 Primaries for the Democratic.
 Green, Libertarian, and Republican parties were held August 30, 2011.

 Democratic primary

 Originally political newcomer Marshall Home had registered to challenge incumbent Jonathan Rothschild.